yoon/rawk/README.md

 	-y <date> Date (inclusive) to stop parsing in 'yyyy-mm-dd' format.

-To include process ids in your log file, add this to environment.rb:

-  class Logger
-    def format_message(severity, timestamp, progname, msg)
-      "#{msg} (pid:#{$$})\n"
-    end
-  end

-This software is Beerware, if you like it, buy yourself a beer.

 Example usage:
-    ruby rawk.rb < production.log
+    rawk_log log/production.log

+## Contributing

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request

+## License

+This software is Beerware, if you like it, buy yourself a beer or something nicer ;)

+## Thanks go to

+* Created by Chris Hobbs of Spongecell, LLC - http://ckhsponge.wordpress.com/2006/10/11/ruby-on-rails-log-analyzer-rawk/
+* Various contributers on github
+* Railscast for bringing it to my attention: http://railscasts.com/episodes/97-analyzing-the-production-log